 - The list of videos that you have uploaded

-- To who all the video is visible
+- To whom all the video is visible

 - If any restrictions are impacting your reach or your ability to earn monetary benefits

-- How many times your video is viewed.
+- Number of times your video has been viewed.
 It keeps fluctuating when you upload a new video

 - The number of comments your video has received.

-The ‘Analytics’ option has an overview, reach, engagement, audience.
+The ‘Analytics’ option has an overview, reach, engagement, and audience.

 Interaction: Check how your viewers are reacting to your videos.
 Are they liking or disliking your video?
 Are they adding your video to the playlist or sharing it on social media?

 To track your progress with YouTube channel Statistics, you keep your eyes on the three most important metrics.

 2. Clickthrough Rate (CTR)